Trump claims 'collusion' between big tech and Democrats, backs antitrust fines

 "You know people talk about collusion.
 The real collusion is between the Democrats and these companies, cause they were so against me during my election run, everybody said if you don’t have them, you can’t win," Trump said.
 "Well I won, you know, and I’ll win again, because we’re doing well, and we’re not the fools anymore, we’re not the foolish country that does so badly."

-Google, Facebook and Twitter have come under increasing scrutiny from conservatives who claimed that the platform discriminate against their politics.
-The companies have in recent months taken steps to crack down on hate speech and white supremacist content, adding on to previous efforts to limit the spread of misinformation.
+Google, Facebook and Twitter have come under increasing scrutiny from conservatives who claim that the platforms discriminate against them and their politics.
+The companies have in recent months taken steps to crack down on hate speech and white supremacist content, adding to previous efforts to limit the spread of misinformation.

 Trump's comments come as the Department of Justice, the Federal Trade Commission and Congress are gearing up for antitrust scrutiny of big tech.